jimhigson/oboe.js/writing/main/3_Background.md

 providing the programmer with an intuitive interface because of closures.
-Utilising closures, the responsibility of maintaining state between issuing an asynchronous call and receiving the callback is removed from the programmer by folding it invisibly into the language.
+Utilising closures, the responsibility of maintaining state between issuing an asynchronous call and receiving the callback is removed from the programmer by folding the storage invisibly into the language.
 This implicit data store requires no syntax and feels so natural and inevitable that it is often not obvious that the responsibility exists at all.